Sign In

 Depression

-Depression is a mental health condition that manifests as persistent low mood and a loss of interest in activities.
-Other symptoms include sleep disturbances, changes in appetite, and difficulty in concentrating or engaging in daily affairs.
+Depression is a condition characterised by persistent low mood and a loss of interest in activities.
+Other symptoms include sleep disturbances, changes in appetite, and difficulty concentrating.

-Bipolar disorder is a mental health condition characterised by extreme mood swings, usually between extreme highs (mania or hypomania) and extreme lows (depression).
+Bipolar disorder is a condition marked by intense mood swings, alternating between extreme highs (mania or hypomania) and profound lows (depression).

-Psychosis is a condition whereby one loses touch with reality.
-Individuals may suffer from hallucinations, delusions, and exhibit disorganised or irrelevant train of thought.
+Psychosis is a condition where individuals lose touch with reality, experiencing hallucinations, delusions, and displaying disorganised thinking or irrelevant speech.

 • Generalised anxiety disorder